 During our casework with clients we complete financial assessments, give benefit and budgeting advice as well as basic debt advice.
-Where appropriate clients are referred to the

-Money Support Team and complex debt cases are referred to the local charities Community Debt Advice and the Citizen's Advice Bureau.
-Clients are also signposted to other organisations and websites and given our in-house money advice and debt fact sheets, all of which are available on the Council's website.
+Where appropriate clients are referred to the Money Support Team and complex debt cases are referred to specialist advisors.
+Clients are also signposted to websites and given our in-house money advice and debt fact sheets, all of which are available on the Council's website.